 Shell, Ellen Ruppell, ‘ New World Syndrome’, The Atlantic Monthly, June 2001

 ‘Slow Food Goes Academic’, Fine Food Digest, vol. 5 no. 1

 Spencer, Colin, British Food: An Extraordinary Thousand Years of History ( London: Grub Street, 2002)

 Suroweiki, James, The Wisdom of Crowds: Why the Many Are Smarter Than the Few and How Collective Wisdom Shapes Business, Economies, Societies and Nations ( New York: Random House, 2004)

 ‘Sweet drinks are main source of calories in the US’, Food e-News Edition 237: 25 May - 01 June 2005

 Thorne, John, Simple Cooking (New York: North Point, 1996)

 Toussaint-Samat, Maguelonne, trans.
 Anthea Bell, A History of Food (Oxford: Blackwell, 1992)

-Wright, Roger, A Short History of Progress ( Edinburgh: Canongate, 2005)
+Wright, Ronald, A Short History of Progress ( Edinburgh: Canongate, 2005)

 Return to HOME